NREL/ReEDS-2.0/_sources/model_documentation.md.txt

 #### Scaling datasets to county resolution

-All datasets besides those described above were downscaled from 134-zone resolution to county-level resolution using one of the following five methods.
+All datasets besides those described above were downscaled from 134-zone resolution to county-level resolution using one of the following three methods.

 **Uniform disaggregation:**